Yqcca/yqcca.github.io/_pages/about.md

   - /about.html
 ---

-Xiandong Zou is a Ph.D. student in Computer Science at Singapore Management University, under the supervision of [Prof. Pan Zhou](https://panzhous.github.io/).
+Xiandong Zou is a Ph.D. candidate in Computer Science at Singapore Management University, under the supervision of [Prof. Pan Zhou](https://panzhous.github.io/).
 He is a member of the [Language and Vision Lab (LV-Lab)](https://www.lv-lab.org/), directed by [Prof. Shuicheng Yan](https://yanshuicheng.info/) and [Prof. Pan Zhou](https://panzhous.github.io/).
 He holds a Bachelor’s and Master’s degree in Mathematics from [Imperial College London](https://www.imperial.ac.uk/mathematics/), where he researched at [DeepWok Lab](https://deepwok.github.io/) with [Prof. Aaron Zhao](https://aaron-zhao123.github.io/) on various machine learning projects.

 His research interests include AIGC, generative models, preference alignment, and controllable generation.